anath2110/GENEVIC_Supplementary/README.md

 Below is a diagram describing the workflow between the three functionalities of GENEVIC and the back-end tech-stack:

 ![GENEVIC Overview Diagram](Architecture_Workflow_Schema.png)
+Workflow overview between the front-end user interface and the back-end architecture of GENEVIC: (i) User prompts from the interface are sent to the back-end for processing and then, (ii) Generated output is sent back to the user.
+The backend comprises common AI services, supported by data tools exclusive to each of the three functionalities: PGS Chat (I), GENEAPI Chat (II), and Literature Search (III).
+The user prompts: Prompt Ia, Prompt IIa, Prompt IIb, Prompt IIIa and Prompt IIIb generate GENEVIC outputs: Output Ia, Output IIa, Output IIb, Output IIIa and output IIIb, respectively.
 #### Contents:

 - **Database:**